Lithuania Country Summary

 Economy

-Lithuania has a diversified economy that has shown steady growth since the 2009 economic crisis, with a GDP growth of 5.1% in 2021 and a continued growth of 2.2% in 2022 despite challenges from the COVID-19 pandemic and geopolitical tensions.
-The country has a well-educated, multilingual workforce and advanced IT infrastructure, but faced high inflation rates exceeding 20% in 2022 due to rising energy prices, which slowed to 1.2% in 2023.
-Lithuania's economy is characterized by a significant services sector, accounting for 63.1% of GDP, and it has attracted substantial foreign investment, particularly from the United States.
+Lithuania has a diversified economy that has shown steady growth since the 2009 economic crisis, with a GDP growth of 5.1% in 2021, despite a slight contraction in 2020 due to the COVID-19 pandemic.
+The country faced high inflation rates exceeding 20% in 2022 due to disruptions from Russia's war with Ukraine, but inflation slowed to 1.2% in 2023.
+Lithuania's economy benefits from a well-educated workforce, advanced IT infrastructure, and significant foreign investment, particularly from the United States, which was the largest investor by the end of 2022.

-Lithuania presents a favorable investment climate characterized by equal treatment for foreign and domestic investors, minimal restrictions on profit repatriation, and various incentives such as tax concessions for small companies and strategic investors.
-The country has established seven Special Economic Zones that offer additional benefits, and its government agency, Invest Lithuania, serves as a one-stop-shop for facilitating foreign investments.
-Despite some bureaucratic challenges and transportation barriers, Lithuania's well-educated workforce and growing sectors like IT and biotech make it an attractive destination for investors.
+Lithuania offers a favorable investment climate characterized by equal treatment for foreign and domestic investors, minimal restrictions on profit repatriation, and various incentives for small companies and strategic investors.
+The government has established a one-stop-shop, Invest Lithuania, to facilitate foreign investment and ensure compliance with high investment standards as a member of the OECD.
+Despite some bureaucratic challenges and transportation barriers, the country presents numerous opportunities across various sectors, particularly in technology and manufacturing.

 Buy Full Lithuania Report